-Recommended by human reading: ECOMMERCE METRICS – WHAT REALLY NEEDS MEASURING
+Recommended reading by human: E-COMMERCE METRICS – WHAT NEEDS MEASURING

-Practical examples to help you generate your own ideas
+Practical examples to help you generate your ideas

 These are the easiest in terms of implementation — just set up a social network widget and ask your clients to share your content via Twitter, Facebook, etc. You can also request an email address in exchange for some free content.

-You might be familiar to the process of lead generation and commercial offers but you never thought of it as micro conversion.
+You might be familiar with the process of lead generation and commercial offers, but you never thought of it as micro-conversion.
 Use micro commitments to make users interact with your brand and channel them down the conversion funnel.

 Micro conversions that identify customers

-It is much more productive to split customers into two large groups: buyers and non-buyers.
+It is much more productive to split customers into two broad groups: buyers and non-buyers.
 Use micro conversions to separate profitable users from non-profitable ones.